A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

 This is precisely the setting of the first part of Lemma~\ref{lemma_3cycle_only_one_Case}.
-Consistent with the notation therein, let $(p_{i-1},p_i)$ be this zero-edge of $p$, and $(p_i,p_{i+1})$, $(p_{i+1},p_{i-1})$ the nonzero-edges.
-As such, the aforementioned lemma ensures additionally that $K(p_i,p_{i-1})\neq 0$, and so the first part of Lemma~\ref{lemma_consistency_of_expressions} yields
+Consistent with the notation therein, let $(p_{i-1},p_i)$ be the edge of $p$ on which $K=0$, and $(p_i,p_{i+1})$, $(p_{i+1},p_{i-1})$ the edges on which $K\neq 0$.
+As such, the aforementioned lemma ensures additionally that $K(p_i,p_{i-1})\neq 0$; and so the first part of Lemma~\ref{lemma_consistency_of_expressions} yields

 By the definition of $S$,

 where the last equality follows from \eqref{eq_nice_help} in conjunction with Lemma~\ref{lemma_det_equivalence_w_easy_consequence}.